koofr/go-pin/README.md

 When fetching dependencies with `go get` you are unable to specify exact version, you will just end up with the default.
 Main idea of this tool is to create a file which will specify exact version for each dependency and then commit that file to your project.
 This allows repeatable builds since you can now reset dependencies to specific versions.

 ## Workflow
+`go-pin` works in the directory specified by the `$GOPATH` environment variable as used by Go.
+It finds all versioned subdirectoried and pins their versions.

 ### Regular build
-If this is the first build or you got an error about missing dependencies then fetch them.
+If this is the first build or you got an error about missing dependencies then reset dependencies to frozen versions

-    go get # or whatever you use

-Then reset dependencies to frozen versions

     cat versions | go-pin reset